LPCIC/elpi/README.md

 ### Status

-The software is in alpha.
+The software is in beta.
 It works but is has rough edges and surely bugs.

 ### How to install ELPI